 Travel to Spain during dinner

-In a very nondescript store front on Wisconsin Avenue sits perhaps the most wonderful restaurant in the city, Amilinda.
-The menu features foods inspired by Chef Gregory León’s time spent in the Iberian Peninsula and his love for the culture shows in his dishes.
+In a very nondescript storefront on Wisconsin Avenue sits perhaps the most wonderful restaurant in the city, Amilinda.
+The menu features foods inspired by Chef Gregory León’s time spent on the Iberian Peninsula and his love for the culture shows in his dishes.
 The dishes are artistically beautiful and pleasing to the palate beyond words.
 Don’t miss this Milwaukee gem.